-- I. The school actively engages with its local partners in relation to child-on-child abuse, and works closely with: TSCP, MASH, Children's Social care, Early Help and/or other relevant agencies, other schools, and the community in general, including our young people and their families.
-The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of child-on-child abuse.
-They help the school - II.
-To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - III.
-To ensure that our pupils can access the range of services and support they need quickly. - IV.
-To support and help inform our local community's response to child-on-child abuse. - V. To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
+- I. To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - II.
+To ensure that our pupils can access the range of services and support they need quickly. - III.
+To support and help inform our local community's response to child-on-child abuse. - IV.
+To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
 The school actively refers concerns/reports of child-on-child abuse where necessary to MASH and other safeguarding partners.
 Children resident out of county but attending our school will be reported to their home Children's Services.
-In cases involving children who are subject to risk, harm, and abuse and who are cared for, the children's social worker will be informed and a coordinated approach to address any incidents or concerns will be required.
+In cases involving children who are subject to risk, harm, and abuse and who are cared for, the children's social worker will be informed and a coordinated approach to address any incidents or concerns will be required. - 32.27 As well as having strategies for dealing with incidents we will consider what we can do to foster healthy and respectful relationships between all pupils including through RSE and PSHE education.
+The most effective preventative education programme will be through a whole school approach that prepares pupils for life.
+The school has a clear set of values and standards, and these will be upheld and demonstrated throughout all aspects of school life.
+This will be underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence-based content delivered through the whole curriculum.
+Such a programme will be appropriate to the age and stage of development (especially when considering SEND children and their cognitive understanding), and may tackle such issues as: - Healthy and respectful relationships. - What respectful behaviour looks like. - Consent. - Gender roles, stereotyping, and equality.